SajixInc/Rasabot/README.md

     );
   }
  ```
-  - We are classifying the buttons, images and text in the method of getresponse from the Bot URL and those responses are adding to the list and we are calling the UI in setstate method to refresh the screen by the refrence of the list.
+  - We are classifying the buttons, images and text in the method of getresponse from the Bot URL and those responses are adding to the list.